 Executive Director of

-Normalising state punishment
+Normalising structural violence and state punishment

 Such policies and interventions are then rationalised as innovative and new political and economic responses.
 Behavioural economics theories, which “nudge” is a part of, for example, are aimed at “changing the behaviours” of citizens perceived to “make the wrong choices” – ultimately the presented political aim is to mend Britain’s supposedly “broken society” and to restore a country that “lives within its means”, according to a narrow, elitist view, bringing about a neoliberal utopia built on “economic competitiveness” in a “global race.”